gildahl/arcadeEIP/README.md

 due to there being nothing else quite like what I wanted.
 The initial reason for creating it was to reduce the amount of "friction" that conventional front-ends add to the arcade experience.
-Thus, rather than force users to *always* have to first face a menu, go through a selection process, then load a game before playing (which dilutes the traditional arcade machine experience), I wanted the ability to keep my multi-game arcade machine always immediately playable with a fresh game beckoning me on the screen and make explicit game selection an option for only when I wanted to play something specific rather than always a requirement.
+Thus, rather than force users to *always* have to first face a menu, go through a selection process, then load a game before playing (which dilutes the traditional arcade machine experience IMO), I wanted the ability to keep
+my multi-game arcade machine always immediately playable with a fresh game beckoning me on the screen and make explicit game selection an option for only when I wanted to play something specific rather than always a requirement.